adn770/ppdf/docs/design-dmap.md

 ## 4. The Analysis Pipeline

-The `dmap` analysis engine is a pipeline of sequential stages.
-Each stage performs a specific task, consuming data from previous stages and producing new data for the next.
-This design allows for a clear separation of concerns and robust processing.

-### Stage 0: Palette & Semantic Analysis
+The `dmap` analysis engine is a **region-first** pipeline.
+It isolates the main dungeon area(s) before performing a detailed, multi-pass color analysis.
+This ensures that the analysis is focused only on relevant map data, leading to much higher accuracy.

+### Stage 1: Region Detection and Metadata Parsing
 -   **Input**: Source Image
--   **Output**: `color_profile` (map of colors to semantic roles)
--   **Process**:
-    1.  **Color Quantization**: The image's colors are reduced to a small, representative palette (e.g., 5-8 colors) using a clustering algorithm.
-    2.  **Semantic Heuristics**: The pipeline applies rules to assign meaning to each color.
-        -   The most common color is labeled `background`.
-        -   The most common color within the main dungeon area is `floor`.
-        -   The darkest color is `stroke`.
-        -   A dark color adjacent to `stroke` lines is `shadow`.
-        -   Specific, less common colors may be identified as patterns, e.g., `water_pattern`.
--   **Example**: For a map with a parchment background, black lines, and gray shadows, the `color_profile` would be `{'#EDE0CE': 'background', '#000000':
-    'stroke', '#999999': 'shadow', ...}`.

-### Stage 1 & 2: Region Detection and Metadata Parsing
--   **Input**: Source Image
 -   **Output**: A list of `Region` contexts, `Metadata` object.
--   **Process**: The pipeline identifies distinct content areas on the canvas.
+-   **Process**: The pipeline first identifies all distinct content areas on the canvas.
 Areas with a high density of lines are classified as 'dungeon', while others are treated as 'text'.
 OCR is run on text regions to extract the map's title and notes.
+The rest of the pipeline then runs on each 'dungeon' region.

+### Stage 2: Multi-Pass Semantic Color Analysis (Per-Region)
+-   **Input**: An isolated Dungeon Region Image
+-   **Output**: `color_profile` (map of colors to semantic roles)
+-   **Process**: This stage performs a sophisticated, multi-pass analysis on the region's color palette to assign semantic meaning.
+    1.  **Anchor Identification**: The `floor` color is identified as the most common color in the center of the region.
+The `background` color concept is no longer used, as the canvas has already been removed.
+    2.  **Stroke Identification**: The system creates a mask of the `floor` to find its perimeter.
+By sampling the colors along this perimeter, it identifies the most common non-floor color as the `stroke`.
+    3.  **Border Identification**: The system searches the area immediately adjacent to all `stroke` pixels.
+The two most common colors found here are identified;
+        the lighter is classified as `glow` and the darker as `shadow`.
+    4.  **Interior Pattern Identification**: The system analyzes colors that appear in large patches *inside* the `floor` areas.
+The darkest, most common color found here is classified as `water_pattern`.
+    5.  **Alias Classification**: Any remaining unassigned colors are classified as aliases of their nearest primary color (e.g., `alias_stroke`).

 ### Stage 3: Structural Analysis Filtering
--   **Input**: Source Image, `color_profile`
+-   **Input**: Dungeon Region Image, `color_profile`
 -   **Output**: `filtered_image`
--   **Process**: A new, temporary image is created in memory to facilitate the detection of the map's core structure.
-    1. Pixels matching the `stroke` color are preserved.
-    2. All other pixels (`background`, `shadow`, `water_pattern`, etc.) are replaced with the `floor` color.
--   **Outcome**: This produces a clean, two-color image containing only walls and floor, which is ideal for robust geometric analysis.
+-   **Process**: A new, temporary image is created in memory containing only pixels matching the `stroke` and `floor` colors.
+This produces a clean, two-color image ideal for robust geometric analysis.

 ### Stage 4: Grid Discovery
 -   **Input**: `filtered_image`